Catherine Obianuju Acholonu: Western and Indigenous Traditions in Modern Igbo Literature

-The book was an edited reprint of her PhD thesis by the Dusseldorf University Press; a typical trend in German Universities.
+The book was an edited reprint of her PhD thesis by the Düsseldorf University Press; a typical trend in German Universities.
 Chidi T. Maduka, reviewing over Research in African Literatures, noted it to be an extremely poor agenda-driven work which failed to justify its central theme of English works in Igbo being a part of Igbo literature, and in the process, denounced any and all dissenting views from within academic circles using ad-hominem polemics lacking in logic.
-Ample misreadings of scholars and serious flaws in bibliographic data were highlighted.
+Ample misreading of scholars and serious flaws in bibliographic data were highlighted.

 The Igbo Roots of Olaudah Equiano

 Her first monograph, it exploited Igbo oral history to locate the ancestral home of Olaudah Equiano in Isseke, Ihiala.
-However, the findings were rejected near-unanimously and her historiographic methods were widely criticized by other historians.
+However, the findings were rejected near-unanimously, and her historiographic methods were widely criticized by other historians.

-In a review over The Journal of African History, Elizabeth Isichei noted of it to be an enthusiastic venture in pseudo-history, with a genealogy that allotted ridiculous life-spans to many members of Equiano's family.
+In a review in The Journal of African History, Elizabeth Isichei noted of Acholonu's book to be an enthusiastic venture in pseudo-history, with a genealogy that allotted ridiculous life-spans to many members of Equiano's family.
 In a review over Research in African Literatures, Paul Edwards dismissed the entire work as an essential exercise in speculation, which was bereft of any scholarly rigor.
 Ode Ogede penned a scathing critique of the work and noted of it to be an express example about how oral history can be abused to fulfill preset goals, without any veneer of scholarly rigor and objectivity; he also deemed her to be ignorant about recent studies concerning Olaudah Equiano's autobiography.

-Christopher Fyfe reviewing for International Journal of African Historical Studies noted it to be a fascinating contribution to African folk-history but also noted of Edward's critiques, and the presupposition of her findings on the validity of genealogical records assigning extraordinarily long time-spans to Equiano's relatives.
+Christopher Fyfe, reviewing for the International Journal of African Historical Studies, noted it to be a fascinating contribution to African folk-history but also noted of Edward's critiques, and the presupposition of her findings on the validity of genealogical records assigning extraordinarily long time-spans to Equiano's relatives.
 Erving Beauregard of the University of Dayton deemed it as an interesting work, that made a plausible case for its central assertion despite her accepting oral testimonies from persons claiming to be 200 years old.

-Catherine had rejected her critics, and has been accused of engaging in ad-hominem attacks against them.
+Acholonu had rejected her critics and has been accused of engaging in ad-hominem attacks against them.

 Motherism : The Afrocentric Alternative to Feminism

-Originating as her Fulbright Scholar Project, it has been since regarded as a pioneering work in the domain of African Gender Studies, and has heavily influenced the development of maternal theory in Western nations.
+Originating as her Fulbright Scholar Project, it has been since regarded as a pioneering work in the domain of African Gender Studies and has heavily influenced the development of maternal theory in Western nations.
 (For more details, see Philosophy section.)